 Are ABLE accounts eligible for the BabySteps deposit?

 ABLE accounts are not eligible for the BabySteps deposit.
-However, a family may open a 529 account for a child, receive the $50 seed deposit into the 529 account, and then transfer those funds into an ABLE account for the same child without incurring any tax or penalty.
-The funds rolled over from the 529 plan are subject to the annual contribution limit of $15,000 into an ABLE account.
+However, a family may open a MEFA U.Fund 529 account for a child, receive the $50 seed deposit into the 529 account, and then transfer those funds into an ABLE account for the same child without incurring any tax or penalty.
+The funds rolled over from the 529 account are subject to the annual contribution limit of $15,000 into an ABLE account.

 Will this account affect my child’s financial aid eligibility?

 529 assets have a relatively small effect on federal financial aid eligibility because they are considered assets of the parent in the Expected Family Contribution (EFC).
-Parent assets in 529 college savings accounts (or any savings account) are treated at a rate of at most 5.6% in the EFC.
+Parent assets in 529 savings accounts (or any savings account) are treated at a rate of at most 5.6% in the EFC.
 Learn more about the effect on financial aid.

 What information do I need to create an account?